lmullen/lincolnmullen.com/content/courses/christianity.2021/index.md

 office: Research Hall 484
 officehours: "By appointment on Zoom"
 toc: true
-draft: true
+draft: false
 ---

 # Course description

-This course is organized around a comparative examination of the many forms of global Christianity over the past two thousand years.
+This course is organized around a comparative examination of the many forms global Christianity has taken over the past two thousand years.
 Chronologically, it begins with the ancient Jewish, Greek, and Roman contexts of early Christianity and continues through the present.
 Students will become familiar with many kinds of Christianity across the globe, including Asian, African, Latin American, European, and North American Christianities.
-In each geographic and chronological context, students will explore several themes, including the adapation of Christianity to local cultures, the transmission and reception of Christianity, the translation and use of sacred texts, the experiences of a typical church service, and the relationship between Christianity and politics.
+In each geographic and chronological context, students will explore several themes, including the adaptation of Christianity to local cultures, the transmission and reception of Christianity, the translation and use of sacred texts, the experiences of a typical church service, and the relationship between Christianity and politics.
 Students will also consider Christianity as an element of global systems organized around missions, empire, migration, trade, and warfare.

 # Learning goals